 When is Arbor Day 2022 outside of the US?
 Tree Love Across the Globe

 The date of Arbor Day across the globe varies from country to country.
 Some countries even celebrate entire Arbor Weeks!

 Here’s a rough overview of when Tree Day is celebrated outside of the US.
 Let us know in the comments below if we forgot to mention your country, and we’ll happily add it!

 However, since Aussies truly understand the importance of trees (ever been to the Outback?!), in addition to Arbor Day they also celebrate National Tree Day (last Sunday in July) as well National Schools Tree Day (last Friday in July).

 And hey, as if that wasn’t enough, the Australian state of Victoria even goes for an entire Arbor Week!
 Let’s reforest that red continent, mate!

 Let’s plant a tree, ey?

-The Wednesday of that week is national Arbor Day (also called Maple Leaf Day in Canada – any ideas why?).
+The last Wednesday of September is national Arbor Day (also called Maple Leaf Day in Canada – any ideas why?).

 Again, there are a few states that love trees so much they need some extra.